-Supervising Attorney, Family Defense Practice
+Supervising Attorney for Law and Appeals, Family Defense Practice

-She began in 2001 with a two-year fellowship from Equal Justice Works, focusing on the effects of the Adoption and Safe Families Act on families in the permanency hearing stage of child welfare cases.
+She began her career as an attorney in 2001 with a two-year fellowship from Equal Justice Works, focusing on the effects of the Adoption and Safe Families Act on families in the permanency hearing stage of child welfare cases.
 In addition to her work on individual cases, she developed a joint project with the Legal Aid Society and Lawyers for Children to advocate for the Administration for Children’s Services to expand access to housing assistance for families seeking to reunify with children in foster care, or whose children are at risk of foster care placement due to lack of adequate housing.

 Ms. Marcus graduated from New York University School of Law, where she was a Sinsheimer Public Service Scholarship recipient and participated in the Family Defense Clinic, which represents parents and relatives of children involved in the child welfare system.
 In 2006, Ms. Marcus published an article in the NYU Law Review of Law and Social Change on the effects of the federal Welfare Reform Act of 1996 on families involved in the child welfare system.